These funny Spanish phrases will take your Spanish to the next level!

-Get ready to speak Spanish like a professional!
+Get ready to speak Spanish like a native!

 Funny Spanish phrases are about more than just making people laugh!
 They are idioms and expressions that native speakers use in everyday speech.
-Knowing these funny Spanish phrases improves your Spanish comprehension and helps add context to conversations.
-Phrasal verbs and filler words are also great tools to use for increased fluency.
+Knowing these funny expressions improves your Spanish comprehension and helps add context to conversations.
+Besides, phrasal verbs and filler words are great tools to use for increased fluency.

 However, if you want more funny Spanish action, you can always memorize some silly Spanish puns or jokes!

 You should note that these are general examples of idiomatic expressions in Spanish.
 However, not every Spanish-speaking country uses these phrases.
 Each country has its colloquial vocabulary that has a meaning to them, but it means something different in other countries.
 That is why learning Spanish can become so interesting!